Shriz07/Multi-Thread-game-C/README.md

 # Multi-Thread-game-C
+###Works only on Linux
-This game was made for Project from Operating Systems
+This game was made for Project from Operating Systems using Shared memory, Semaphores, Threads management.